Researchers have found out why The Scream is fading

 Therefore, in 2012 MUNCH entered into a collaboration with a research team at Scientific Analysis of Fine Art in New York, which has researched the degradation of cadmium yellow color layers.

 Afterwards, the project was expanded to other laboratories in Europe and in 2017 it was granted a special Access to the MOLAB facilities through the IPERION international platform (European funding through grant H2020-INFRAIA-2014-2015, GA n.
 654028).
 Thus, an international research team, led by Italy's National Research Center, examined six different versions of The Scream from the museum's collection.
 Original paint material was compared to artificially aged mock-ups prepared from cadmium yellow paint tubes that Munch himself owned.

 The latest research results show that - contrary to what was previously thought - light is not the main reason for the degradation of cadmium yellow coloured layers in the painting, but rather humidity.

 To this day, The Scream has been stored and exhibited with a relative humidity of 45-55% RF, along with the rest of the collection.
 We now know that relative humidity should be kept at a lower level for the painting, and that The Scream must be stored in a climate chamber to achieve these particular values.
 The museum management is now looking into how to integrate a climate chamber in the future storage and exhibition situation of the work.

 Light exposure affects almost all objects, including chemical reactions that result in colour changes such as fading or darkening.
 But light is not the culprit when it comes to the flaking and discolouration of The Scream.

-The preservation department at the museum will continue to research cadmium yellow color layers in collaboration with the italian research team, to further understand the mechanisms behind the degradation.
+The preservation department [ICAS1] at the museum will continue to research cadmium yellow colored layers in collaboration with the Italian research team in Perugia, to further understand the mechanisms behind the degradation.